Doralyp/Survey-Primate/README.md

 A survey will have many questions.
 Each question will have many possible responses.
 A voter will select one (and only one) response for each question in a survey.

-# Team Trello board

 # Schema
 ![Survey-Primate Schema](schema.jpg)

 # Team dynamic and git workflow.
-Doraly - Git Master
+Doraly - Git/Skeleton Master
+Ace - Ajax Master
+Brendan - CSS Master